For most people looking to buy or build a home, there can be a lot of confusion on where & how to start researching everything about home finance.

 - Your current level of debt

 At Easystart Homes, we can help you determine exactly how much you can borrow towards a home.
 As we're a first home buyer specialist, we go the extra mile to and look at a range of different home loan products designed to help people with low savings, high debt or poor credit history.

 In fact, we have helped many people with these same challenges get into their own new home.

 3. Be mindful of debt

 One of the biggest things that can affect your borrowing capacity is the amount of debt you already have.
-Banks pay close attention to personal loans and credit card debt and some people don’t realise this can work against their chances of securing a home loan.
+Banks pay close attention to personal loans and credit card debt, even Afterpay and Zip Pay - and some people don’t realise this can work against their chances of securing a home loan.
 Reducing your debt can help improve your home loan outlook considerably.

 If you do have debt, there are options out there for you - here at Easystart Homes, we offer a Debt Assist solution.
 With Debt Assist, we pay your debts up to a certain amount to help you get in control and qualify for a home loan.
 We'll help you get out of debt - and get on the path to owning your home.